Transformed Fr\'echet Means for Robust Estimation in Hadamard Spaces: Algorithm Stability

 \section{Algorithm Stability}

 The convergence rate proofs in this article rely on algorithmic stability.
-The initial steps are closely related to the arguments from \cite{Escande2024} for M-estimators and \cite{brunel2025} for the $2$-Fréchet mean.
-These steps extend to $\tran$-Fréchet means using the quadruple inequality \cref{thm:infdtr:qi} and the variance inequality \cref{thm:infdtr:vi}.
-Because the lower bound in this variance inequality depends on the underlying distribution, additional arguments are needed to establish convergence rates for $\tran$-Fréchet means.
-The arguments derived from the classical line of reasoning are presented here; additional techniques that lead to our main results appear in later sections. \begin{proposition} Use the convention $0^{-1} = \infty$.
-Then
+The initial steps are closely related to the arguments from \cite{Escande2024} for M-estimators and \cite{brunel2025} for the $2$-Fr\'echet mean.
+These steps extend to $\tran$-Fr\'echet means using the quadruple inequality \cref{thm:infdtr:qi} and the variance inequality \cref{thm:infdtr:vi}.
+Because the lower bound in this variance inequality depends on the underlying distribution, additional arguments are needed to establish convergence rates for $\tran$-Fr\'echet means.
+The arguments derived from the classical line of reasoning are presented here; additional techniques that lead to our main results appear in later sections.